-It’s a mixed bag here.
-In all the places where your eyes or hands fall most often, there are pleasing soft-touch surfaces and textured finishes, and these bits feel great.
+The Ford Focus is a mixed bag here.
+In all the places where your eyes or hands fall most often, there are pleasing soft-touch surfaces and textured finishes, and these bits feel pretty good.

 One or two of the panels don’t line up with quite the precision that they do in rivals, either.
-This doesn’t give the cabin a low-rent feel overall, but these inconsistencies means that the Focus feels some way behind not only the Volkswagens and Hondas of the world for poshness, but also the Kias and the Hyundais.
+This doesn’t give the cabin a low-rent feel overall, but these inconsistencies means that the Ford Focus feels some way behind not only the Volkswagens and Hondas of the world for poshness, but also the very latest Kias and Hyundais.

-If you find an early Style-trimmed car, you’ll only get a very basic stereo system.
-It still has DAB and Bluetooth, but it has a tiny 4.2-inch screen that looks a bit cheap.
+If you find an early Style-trimmed Ford Focus, you’ll only get a very basic stereo system.
+It still has DAB and Bluetooth, but it has a tiny 4.2-inch screen that looks a bit cheap these days.

-The various touchscreen systems use the same user interface, and to be honest, it could be better.
+The various touchscreen systems use the same user interface, and while it's pretty good overall, it's not the best on the market.
 The graphics look a bit dated, and the software is a little slow.
 Some of the on-screen icons are small and fiddly, too, and because it’s a touchscreen, you have to concentrate rather hard on hitting exactly the right bit of the screen, which is distracting.

 A pair of bulky child seats will also fit in without a worry.
 What’s more, space in the front is as generous as you expect, and there are lots of storage spaces dotted around, even if the door pockets aren’t particularly large.

-The boot is satisfactory rather than sensational for size.
-It has most of its main rivals matched, but it can’t dust it with the very best.
+The boot is satisfactory rather than class-leading.
+At 375 litres, its size is similar to that of its main rivals and a good chunk bigger than the old Focus, but down on the biggest cars such as the Honda Civic.
 There’s a lip that you’ll need to heave heavy items over, too, but it’s only small.
 The rear seats drop to boost your cargo bay, and they lie almost flat, with no awkward steps in the floor.

-The petrol range kicks off with turbocharged 1.0 EcoBoost three-cylinder engines with either 85, 100 or 125PS, and there are also 1.5 EcoBoost units with either 150 or 182PS.
+The petrol Ford Focus range kicks off with turbocharged 1.0 EcoBoost three-cylinder engines with either 85, 100 or 125PS, and there are also 1.5 EcoBoost units with either 150 or 182PS.

-The 1.0 EcoBoost will be fine for most buyers.
+The 1.0 EcoBoost in one of its more powerful two trims will be fine for most buyers.
 It’s not fast by any stretch of the imagination, but it’s flexible enough to pull you around pretty easily in most driving situations.
 Like most of the engines on offer, it’s available with either a six-speed manual gearbox or an eight-speed automatic.
-We’ve tried it with the former, and it feels a bit notchy as you switch gears, but strangely, manual changes are much cleaner with all the other engines we've tried.
+We’ve tried it with the former, and it feels a tiny bit notchy as you switch gears, but strangely, manual changes are much cleaner with all the other engines we've tried.